Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Preliminaries on self-similar fragmentations and trees

 where the sum in the expectation is over indices considered above.
-This yields the result.

-\begin{lemma} Let $(\pi^{(n)},n\geq 1)$ be a sequence of random exchangeable partitions respectively in $\P_{[n]}$.
+This yields the result. \end{pf} \begin{lemma} Let $(\pi^{(n)},n\geq1)$ be a sequence of random exchangeable partitions, respectively, in $\P_{[n]}$.
 We assume that $\pi^{(n)}$ converges in distribution to $\pi$.
-Then $\pi$ is exchangeable and the latter convergences holding jointly for $i\geq 1$, and jointly with the convergence $\pi^{(n)}\to\pi$. \end{lemma}
+Then $\pi$ is exchangeable and

-{\bf Proof. } The fact that $\pi$ is invariant under the action of permutations of $\N$ with finite support is inherited from the exchangeability of $\pi^{(n)}$, and one concludes that $\pi$ is exchangeable \cite{aldous85}.
+the latter convergences holding jointly for $i\geq1$, and jointly with the convergence $\pi^{(n)}\to\pi$. \end{lemma} \begin{pf} The fact that $\pi$ is invariant under the action of permutations of $\N$ with finite support is inherited from the exchangeability of $\pi^{(n)}$, and one concludes that $\pi$ is exchangeable \cite{aldous85}.

-The random variables $(\#\pi^{(n)}_{(i)}/n,i\geq 1)$ take values in $[0,1]$, so their joint distribution is tight, and up to extraction, we may assume that they converge in distribution to a random vector $(x_{(i)},i\geq 1)$, jointly with the convergence $\pi^{(n)}\to\pi$.
-We want to show that a.s.\ $x_{(i)}=|\pi_{(i)}|$, which will characterize the limiting distribution.
+The random variables $(\#\pi^{(n)}_{(i)}/n,i\geq1)$ take values in $[0,1]$, so their joint distribution is tight, and up to extraction, we may assume that they converge in distribution to a random vector $(x_{(i)},i\geq1)$, jointly with the convergence $\pi^{(n)}\to\pi$.
+We want to show that a.s. $x_{(i)}=|\pi_{(i)}|$, which will characterize the limiting distribution.

-For $k\geq l\geq 1$ fixed, by summing the formula of Lemma \ref{sec:exch-part-finite-1} over all $B\subset [k]$ containing $i$, with $l$ elements, we get
+For $k\geq l\geq1$ fixed, by summing the formula of Lemma \ref{sec:exch-part-finite-1} over all $B\subset[k]$ containing $i$, with $l$ elements, we get